 Horror Fuel: “What were you a professor of?”

 John: “Communications.
 My first Master’s degree is in television production.
 I later got a doctorate in communication theories.
 My other Master’s degree is in education.
-My bachelors was a three-part communications bachelors of arts.”
+My bachelor’s was a three-part communications bachelor of arts.”

-Horror Fuel: “Wow, those are some serious credentials.”
+Horror Fuel: “Wow, those are some serious credentials.
+What is your connection to Jurassic Park?”

 Horror Fuel: “That’s awesome.
 What else have you worked on?”

 John: “I am a writer now.
 I’m a retired entertainment engineer.
 I did that for 40 years.
 I’ve worked in broadcasting.
 I’ve worked on a couple of feature films as a consultant.
 I’ve been lucky there.
 I worked for the Disney company here in Florida in different parts of their venues around the world for 18 years.
 I’ve worked for other international entertainment companies as a director of engineering.
-I retired from that last year and dedicated myself to writing full time.
-I have a number of books that are published.
+I retired from that last year and dedicated myself to writing full-time.
+I have several books that are published.
 I did comic books.
 I’ve done graphic novels.
-My books (‘Clarence and ‘The Unusual Suspects’) that came out a year ago this October has a character named Doctor sarcophagus who runs a late 1920’s traveling carnival.
+My books (‘Clarence and ‘The Unusual Suspects’) that came out a year ago this October have a character named Doctor sarcophagus who runs the late 1920s traveling carnival.
 There are supernatural aspects to that.
 I’ve also written a movie trivia book for horror science fiction, ‘The Baby Boomer Horror Sci-fi Movie Trivia Book’.
 I used to teach film history.
 All my stuff is available on Smashwords.

 Horror Fuel: “In the October 1974 edition of the Beacon, you describe two investigations that you participated in with Ed and Lorraine Warren.
 Can you tell us about that?”